F-Jackson/immu-django/README.md

 from django.db import models
 ```

-3. Create an model class that only hierarchys ImmudbKeyField and have the immu_key_value_class as decorator:
+3. Create an model class that only hierarchys ImmudbSQL and have the immu_sql_class as decorator:
 ```base
 @immu_sql_class
 class ExampleModel(ImmudbSQL):